mqz0211/IcodeAI/README.md

 ### Please Read the EULA AND License before continuing

-# iCodeMath Gemini Gem Setup
+## This is specifically for Icodemath uses,developer will no have any liability against any unethical usage

 ##  Project Overview

 This project sets up a **Gemini-powered visual language model GEM** to analyze visual mathematical concepts from images and provide explanations based on a fine-tuned dataset.

-It uses Google Gemini's **Gem creation feature**, not local hosting or APIs.
-Users trigger image analysis using prompts that start with `!`.
+It uses Google Gemini's **Gem creation feature**,  Users trigger image analysis using prompts that start with `!`.

 ---